Total Non-Farm Employment

 The graph reveals that lottery revenues peaked in May 2011 (not shown) followed by a long decline reaching a minimum in December 2014.
 A major revamp of the lottery yielded a strong upward thrust which peaked in August 2016 followed by a gradual decline.
 The data suggests when new games are added lottery revenues increase.
 Lottery revenues vary seasonally by month of the year.

 The graph shows the lottery revenues experienced steady growth from January 2017 thru September 2019.
-The 12 month collections began a decline and the forecast for the remaining months in fiscal 2020 is flat.
+The April revenues showed a significant increase resulting in the revised June 2020 higher than previous forecasts.